schadenfred/handsome_fencer-circle_c_i/README.md

 # HandsomeFencer::CircleCI

 This gem provides developers a handsome way of deploying applications using Docker, CircleCI, and the server of their choice.
-It's written in Ruby, uses Thor, and borrows liberally from the Rails philosophy of convention over configuration.
+It's written in Ruby, uses Thor, and admires the Rails philosophy of convention over configuration.

 ## Usage